Bosnia and Herzegovina

-Bosnia and Herzegovina, (Note: Bosna i Hercegovina, Босна и Херцеговина; Bosna i Hercegovina; Bosna i Hercegovina, Босна и Херцеговина) often referred to as Bosnia-Herzegovina or short as Bosnia, is a country in Southeast Europe.
+Bosnia and Herzegovina, (Note: Bosna i Hercegovina; Bosna i Hercegovina; Bosna i Hercegovina, Босна и Херцеговина) often referred to as Bosnia-Herzegovina or simply Bosnia, is a country in Southeastern Europe.
 Situated on the Balkan Peninsula, it borders Serbia to the east, Montenegro to the southeast, and Croatia to the north and southwest, with a 20 km coast on the Adriatic Sea in the south.
 Bosnia has a moderate continental climate with hot summers and cold, snowy winters.
 Its geography is largely mountainous, particularly in the central and eastern regions, which are dominated by the Dinaric Alps.
 Herzegovina, the smaller, southern region, has a Mediterranean climate and is mostly mountainous.
 Sarajevo is the capital and the largest city.

 The area has been inhabited since at least the Upper Palaeolithic, with permanent human settlement traced to the Neolithic cultures of Butmir, Kakanj, and Vučedol.
 After the arrival of the first Indo-Europeans, the area was populated by several Illyrian and Celtic civilisations.
 Most of modern Bosnia was incorporated into the Roman province of Dalmatia by the mid-first century BCE.
 The ancestors of the modern South Slavic peoples arrived between the sixth and ninth centuries.
 In the 12th century, the Banate of Bosnia was established as the first independent Bosnian polity.
 It gradually evolved and expanded into the Kingdom of Bosnia, which became the most powerful state in the western Balkans by the 14th century.
 The Ottoman Empire annexed the region in 1463 and introduced Islam.
-From the late 19th century until World War I, the country was annexed into the Austro-Hungarian monarchy.
+From the late 19th century until World War I, the country was under Austro-Hungarian rule.
 In the interwar period, Bosnia and Herzegovina was part of the Kingdom of Yugoslavia.
 After World War II, it was granted full republic status in the newly formed Socialist Federal Republic of Yugoslavia.
 In 1992, following the breakup of Yugoslavia, the republic proclaimed independence.
 This was followed by the Bosnian War, which lasted until late 1995 and ended with the signing of the Dayton Agreement.